temisu/ancient/README.md

   * TDCS: LZ77-compressor
   * ZENO: LZW-compressor

-Special thanks go to Cholok for providing me references to many of the compressors.
+Special thanks go to Cholok for providing me references to many of the XPK-compressors.

 Feedback: tz at iki dot fi